Millimeter-Wave Circular Synthetic Aperture Radar Imaging: Model Description

 In this section, we develop the system model.
 Fig.~\ref{fig:Model_Geometry} shows the geometry of the model.
 The radar track is a circle with radius $\rm r$ on which the radar is moving with constant angular velocity.
 The radar transmits a Linear Frequency Modulated (LFM) signal, a.k.a., chirp signal, toward the target.

 The reflected signal from the target is received at the location of the receiver and after being mixed with a copy of the transmitted signal, the result is expressed as

 where $s(i)$ is given as

 in which $b$ is the chirp bandwidth, $N$ is the number of time samples, $f_c$ and $c$ are the center frequency and the speed of light, respectively.
 Also, $i \in \{1,2,\cdots,N\}$ and $\sigma(\mathcal{R})$ is the complex valued reflection coefficient of a point reflector located at $\mathcal{R}$.
-The parameter $\mathcal{R}$ is the distance of the target from the radar.
+The parameter $\mathcal{R}$ represents the radial distance between the target and the radar.

 The transmitter and receiver of the FMCW radar are located at distance $\rm d$ from each other.
 Therefore, we are dealing with a Bistatic radar.
 However, if $d \ll \sqrt{4\alpha \frac{c}{f_c} \mathcal{R}}$, we can then use the Monostatic approximation in which $\mathcal{R}$ is measured with respect to the midpoint of the transmitter and receiver \cite{Bi_Mono}.
 The Monostatic approximation holds for the FMCW radar that we use in this paper.
 Therefore, our analysis will be based on Monostatic FMCW radar.